-We are trying to conceive and it took a year with our first and I have been having fertile cervical mucous before Mikvah.
+We are trying to conceive and it took a year with our first.
+I have been having fertile cervical mucus before Mikvah.
 Is there any leniency in this moch or is it 100% necessary for the cloth to be evaluated?

 We appreciate the significance of this question.